 During this time Courtney became involved in the NGO sector.
 Her roles included research, project implementation and project development with organisations such as Oxfam Australia, Taronga Conservation Society, Reef Check Australia, Global Vision International and Sydney Wildlife.
 This work gave Courtney first hand experience with the complexities surrounding conservation planning and implementation and lead her pursue a deeper understanding of how multiple objectives for resource management can be balanced and how methodical evaluation can improve returns from conservation efforts.

-Courtney’s current research focuses on evaluating the effectiveness of conservation strategies, using the Bornean Orangutan as a case study.
-Her research investigates how interactions between multiple stakeholders influence decision-making and program success.
-In addition, she is interested in understanding the impacts conservation efforts have had on protecting the endangered ape to date, and aims to provide recommendations for improved outcomes.
+Courtney’s research focused on evaluating the effectiveness of conservation strategies, using the Bornean Orangutan as a case study.
+Her research investigated how interactions between multiple stakeholders influence decision-making and program success.
+In addition, she was interested in understanding the impacts conservation efforts have had on protecting the endangered ape to date, and aims to provide recommendations for improved outcomes.

-Courtney is supervised by Associate Professors Kerrie Wilson, Kelly Fielding and Erik Meijaard.
-Her research is undertaken in collaboration with the Borneo futures initiative and is supported by an Australian Post-graduate Award and CEED top up scholarship.
+Courtney was supervised by Professors Kerrie Wilson, Kelly Fielding and Erik Meijaard.
+Her research was undertaken in collaboration with the Borneo futures initiative and was supported by an Australian Post-graduate Award and CEED top up scholarship.